alekya-reddy/cypress_automation/readme.txt

 To turn off video recording, you can pass in argument --config video=false You can also set this in cypress.json (which I have already)

-eg) npx cypress run --env TEST_ENV=pathfactory-qa --config video=false  --browser chrome --spec cypress/integration/visit_other_domain_test.js
+eg) npx cypress run --env TEST_ENV=qa --config video=false  --browser chrome --spec cypress/integration/visit_other_domain_test.js

 Note: You cannot set --browser in the cypress.json file.
 You have to do it in the command line.